Schools aren’t doing enough to keep student data private

 As technology entrepreneurs have a way of saying, “if you’re not paying for a product, you are the product.”

 Most of us engaged in this type of consumer relationship are consenting adults.
 And there are suites of tools for parents to control how and when their children use the Internet, apps and software in the home.
+Some expect that sites like TokenEx will be used across the board by companies and organizations to ensure this security is in place.

 One place, however, where parents have not been able to secure a say in their children’s online privacy is in the classroom.